 The Security Department encourages anyone who is the victim of a crime or witness to a crime to promptly report the incident to their local police.
-Because police reports are public records under state law, the Security Department cannot hold reports of crime in confidence.
+Since police reports are public records under state law with few exceptions, the Security Department cannot hold reports made to the college of a crime in confidence.
 Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to any security department supervisor.